fishcus/KAP-manual/en/install/installation_on_cloud/deploy_on_microsoft_azure_hdinsight.en.md

 The initial administrator username is ”ADMIN“ and the password is ”KYLIN“.
 Enter it and then click ”Submit“ to login.
 At the first login, KAP will ask you to update the password to a stronger one.
 Please remember the new password for future login.

 KyAnalyzer integrates with KAP for user authentication, so you just need to update the user in KAP once, and then use the same in KyAnalyzer.

+### Switch Metastore (Optional)

+If you've installed Kyligence Analytics Platform Plus from HDInsight Applications, the metadata of KAP will be stored in the MySQL database installed on the edge node.
+But this MySQL has not tuned for production use.
+So recommand to switch KAP metastore to MySQL on Azure or SQL Server on Azure for better optimization and maintanence.
+About how to configure metastore, please refer to: [Use jdbc to connect other database as metastore](../../config/metadata_jdbc.en.html)

 ### **Play with Sample Cube**